awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

 **Note**
 You can use triggers to call Lambda on data\-modifying statements\.
 Remember that triggers are not run once per SQL statement, but once per row modified, one row at a time\.
 When a trigger runs, the process is synchronous\.
 The data\-modifying statement only returns when the trigger completes\.
-Be careful when invoking an AWS Lambda function from triggers on tables that experience high write traffic\.
-INSERT, UPDATE, and DELETE triggers are activated per row\.
-A write\-heavy workload on a table with INSERT, UPDATE, or DELETE triggers results in a large number of calls to your AWS Lambda function\.
+Be careful when invoking an AWS Lambda function from triggers on tables that experience high write traffic\. `INSERT`, `UPDATE`, and `DELETE` triggers are activated per row\.
+A write\-heavy workload on a table with `INSERT`, `UPDATE`, or `DELETE` triggers results in a large number of calls to your AWS Lambda function\.

 #### Parameters for the lambda\_sync Function<a name="AuroraMySQL.Integrating.NativeLambda.lambda_functions.Sync.Parameters"></a>